We try to keep our GP appointments for patients with more serious health problems.

 Your Pharmacists can also help you decide if you need to see a Doctor or Nurse.

-You can call NHS Direct on 0845 46 47 for more advice, to check your symptoms or for more information about local services.
+You can call NHS Direct on 111 or 0845 46 47 for more advice, to check your symptoms or for more information about local services.

 A&E is for life-threatening accidents and emergencies only.
 Before you go there, ask yourself, “Is it a real emergency?”